KjeldSchmidt/foundryvtt-spell-checker/README.md

 To install, follow these instructions:

 1. Inside Foundry, select the Game Modules tab in the Configuration and Setup menu.
-2. Click the Install Module button and enter the following URL: https://github.com/TheGoblinExplorer/foundryvtt-spell-checker/releases/latest/download/module.json
+2. Click the Install Module button and enter this URL: https://raw.githubusercontent.com/KjeldSchmidt/foundryvtt-spell-checker/refs/heads/master/module.json
 3. Click Install and wait for installation to complete.

 Alternatively, use the integrated module manager in Foundry.